kterrago18/maya_flutter/README.md

 A Flutter project for Maya Flutter.

 ## Please note.
-The data read here is dynamic and it is stored in Firebase.
+The data read here is dynamic and it is stored in Firebase Firestore.
 I used it to make the data shown here feel real rather than using a fake API.

 ## Setup Instructions